egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 📝 Preregistration Item
 </summary>

-> Specify assumptions and key uncertainties in the formal model.
+> - [ ] Specify assumptions and key uncertainties in the formal model.
+>
-> Describe what gaps exist between the model conception, and the
+> - [ ] Describe what gaps exist between the model conception, and the
 >   real-world problem, what biases might this introduce and how might
-> this impact any interpretation of the model outputs, and what
+>   this impact any interpretation of the model outputs.
+>
-> implications are there for evaluating model-output to inform
+> - [ ] What implications are there for evaluating model-output to
-> inferences or decisions?
+>   inform inferences or decisions?

 </details>